The Ultimate Guide To NIC For Self-Employed In The UK

 Class 1 National Insurance are contributions from employees of a company, who get paid through PAYE.
 This type of contribution is automatically calculated based on your wages and deducted from your paycheck, so you rarely need to worry about it.

-If you’re self-employed and working part-time as an employee, you will also be liable to paying Class 1 national insurance in addition to the Class 2 and 4 contributions you make during your self-assessment tax return.
+If you’re self-employed and working part-time as an employee, you will also be liable to pay Class 1 national insurance in addition to the Class 2 and 4 contributions you make during your self-assessment tax return.
 Sorry, no free pass for the self-employed here.

 Class 2 NIC

+Previously, Class 2 was a flat-rate NIC for self-employed people who make profits above the Lower Profits Limit.
 So, any self-employed person earning over this amount was liable to pay a flat rate of £3.45 a week, or £179.40 for the full tax year.
 No matter what business you’re in or how much you make over this limit – every self-employed person pays the same Class 2 NIC.

 Class 3